 Food Animal Veterinary Incentive Program

-The College of Agricultural and Environmental Science selects up to five undergraduates annually to participate in a specialized program for pre-veterinary medicine students interested in practicing food animal medicine.
+The College of Agricultural and Environmental Sciences selects up to five undergraduates annually to participate in a specialized program for pre-veterinary medicine students interested in practicing food animal medicine.
 Food animal veterinarians are crucial to the achievement of healthy products through healthy animals.
 In 2010, the American Veterinary Medicine Association reported that less than eight percent of veterinarians practice predominantly on food animals—and that number has continued to decline.
 There are counties in the U.S. with over 25,000 food animals and no food animal veterinarians.

 The purpose of this program is to recruit and train future food animal veterinarians for under-served communities, central to the future of safe and successful food animal production.
 Successful completion of the program results in admission into the University of Georgia College of Veterinary Medicine.